John Vassos

 John Vassos (born John Plato Vassacopoulos; 23 October 1898 – 6 December 1985) whose career as an American industrial designer and artist helped define the shape of radio, television, broadcasting equipment, and computers for the Radio Corporation of America for almost four decades.
 He is best known for both his art deco illustrated books and iconic turnstile for the Perey company, as well as modern radios, broadcast equipment, and televisions for RCA.
 He was a founder of the Industrial Designers Society of America, in 1965, serving as its first chairman simultaneously with Henry Dreyfuss as its president.
 Vassos' design philosophy was to make products that were functional for the user.

 A decorated veteran of World War II, Vassos was chief of the OSS "Spy School" in Cairo, Egypt from 1942 to 1945.

 Early years

 Vassos was born in Sulina, Romania to Greek parents, and his family moved when he was young to Istanbul, Turkey.
-He became a deck hand with the Allies during world War I, and survived the torpedoing of a Belgian ship where he was serving.
+He became a deck hand with the Allies during World War I, and survived the torpedoing of a Belgian ship on which he was serving.
 After the war ended, he emigrated to the United States in 1919.